-Elected officials or board members may be members of a city council or county commission, or serve on the Rural Water District board.
-With a long list of to-dos and policy concerns, how are board members supposed to stay up-to-date and knowledgeable on all that goes into the proper management of a water utility?
+Elected officials or board members may be members of a city council or county commission or serve on the Rural Water District board.
+With a long list of to-dos and policy concerns, how are board members supposed to stay up-to-date and knowledgeable on all that goes into properly managing a water utility?

 A board member’s responsibilities typically extend far beyond the water utility.
 Nevertheless, the responsibility to provide safe, reliable drinking water should be regarded as paramount.
 Community members and businesses rely on safe water daily – it is an essential foundation of every community, regardless of population.
 In smaller communities, the water infrastructure may constitute the largest investment of the community.